WilliamRiveraRamos/nemp-login/README.md

 # NEMP login
-NEMP (Node, Express, MongoDB, Passport) is a login system that you can easyly inplement on your web app.
+NEMP (Node, Express, MongoDB, Passport) is a login system that you can easily implement on your web app.
 The web app was made with Node, Express, MongoDB, Passport and related technologies.

 # Use
 1. Clone this repo